Do you ever feel like your day has so many meetings they all start to blend together?

 Working on consulting engagements, it’s not uncommon to have multiple meetings to prepare for the “real” meeting with the client.
-If you play your cards right, the meetings, at least, yield useful information.
+If you’re lucky, the meetings will yield some useful information.

 There’s a huge problem with all of these meetings though – people have short-term memories.
-By the time the participants leave the meeting and get back to their desks, that discussion will have long faded from their memory.
+By the time the participants leave the meeting and get back to their desks, they remember minimal pieces of the discussion.

-And even worse, when you ask people about their commitments made in the meeting later, they act like you’re speaking in a language they’ve never heard before.
-(I suppose accountability could be considered a language, and I know there are some people out there who aren’t familiar with it.)
+And even worse, when you ask people later about their commitments made in the meeting, they act like you’re speaking in a language they’ve never heard before.
+(Maybe accountability could be considered a language and that’s why they’re not familiar with it.)

-When taking notes for yourself, you should consider adding structure for searchability using a tool like Evernote.
-When it comes to meeting notes, you’ll want to email those out and be sure to focus on capturing the six following pieces of information.
+When it comes to meeting notes, you’ll want to email those out to all invitees and be sure to focus on capturing the 6 following pieces of information.

-You need to know who showed up for the meeting because sometimes you need to go back in the archives to find out if a dissenting opinion today had the same point-of-view with a different audience in the room.
+You need to know who showed up (and who didn’t) for the meeting because sometimes you need to go back in the archives to find out if a dissenting opinion today had the same point-of-view with a different audience in the room.